 Daffodils are usually one of the most reliable and cheerful of the signals for spring.
 Their bright yellow cup-and-saucer blooms brighten up the yard and promise warmer weather to come.
 If your daffodil buds wither and turn brown without ever blooming, you’ve been a victim of bud blast.

-Weather, nutrition and the way you treat the plant all can cause bud blast in daffodils, but most conditions are ones you can remedy for next year.
+Weather, nutrition, and the way you treat the plant can cause bud blast in daffodils, but most conditions are ones you can remedy for next year.
 Learn what causes daffodil buds not to open and how to prevent this condition from happening.

 What Causes Daffodil Buds Not to Open

 What is daffodil bud blast?
 When your daffodil plants look like they’re growing normally, until it’s time for the buds to bloom, and then your daffodil buds don’t open, bud blast has likely gotten to them.
 Instead of opening up, the daffodil buds wither and brown, never turning into a flower.
 You’re left with a collection of stems with small, brown buds on the ends.